Printer-friendly version: HTML

 See also: http://tsensorssummit.org

-Matthew Chan, Semiconductor R&D Process Engineer, Agilent Technologies, Inc.
+Matthew Chan, R&D Semiconductor Process Engineer, Keysight Technologies

 Matthew Chan was born in Calgary, Alberta.
 He moved to Novato, California in the first grade and navigated his way through the public school system from elementary school to college.
-He received his Bachelors Degree in Mechanical Engineering in May 2007, as well as his Master of Science Degree in November 2010, both from the University of California, Berkeley.
+He received his Bachelors Degree in Mechanical Engineering, Master of Science Degree in Mechanical Engineering, and Doctor of Philosophy in Mechanical Engineering from UC Berkeley in May 2007, November 2010, and December 2013 respectively.

 E. Yegan Erdem, Assistant Professor, Bilkent University